More Historic Minimalists – religious wanderers from the East

 - Needle and Thread

-Besides the initial eight things, some items have been added for comfort and convenience as monks might find themselves as guests in a temple, in major cities, suburban settings, or even the wilderness.
+In addition the initial eight things, some items have been added, not just for survival, but for the comfort and convenience as monks might find themselves as guests in a temple, in major cities, suburban settings, or the wilderness.

-- Three amenities are added for convenience: undershirt, a small bathing loincloth for modesty, and a bath towel bath towel.
+- Three amenities are added for convenience: undershirt, a small bathing loincloth for modesty, and a bath towel.
 One cannot be filthy in a tight, modern setting.